JanHerca/urantiapedia/output/wikijs/en/book/Hinduism/The_Grihya_Sutras/Gobhila_2.md

 14\.
 Another person with a goad (walks in the same way and stations himself in the same place). <span id="p44">[<sup><small>p.
 44</small></sup>]</span>

 15\.
-They place roasted grain mixed with _S_amî leaves, to the amount of four handfuls, in a winnowing basket behind the fire,
+They place roasted grain mixed with <i>S</i>amî leaves, to the amount of four handfuls, in a winnowing basket behind the fire,

 16\.
 And an upper mill-stone.